NorthPew/Chappy/README.md

-﻿This is not the completed version of the **readme**
-# 👋 Welcome to Chappy!
+﻿# 👋 Welcome to Chappy!
 ## Introduction
-*Chappy* is a school project that was made with love and possible by **Norfe**.
+*Chappy* is a *school project* that was made with love and possible by **Norfe**.
 This project is a fullstack application using *JavaScript*, some *HTML* and *CSS*.
-Believe it!
+Believe it! 👊

 It has charms of famous chat platforms such as *Discord* and *Guilded*, when it comes to design and layout.
 The creator of this project could have made a simpler GUI, but wanted to challange himself.
 The project could have been made with only backend and do all requests using *Insomnia*, but it works both sides!
 To spice things up, this project has authorization with the help of *JWT*.
+You get authorized immediately when you register, login or changing username and password.
 With this project can you send messages to group channels and to other users who are in the database.

-If the creator has time, it will also be possible to add new groups and new group channels. *Time will tell...*
+*If the creator has time, it will also be possible to add new groups and new group channels.
+Time will tell...*
 *Maybe it will be a challange over summer or in the near future...*
+*Also DMs need to be redone to be fully DMs instead of Group DMs...*

+I hope you don't mind the sudden Swedish messages here and there! 😅

+## What can you do in this chat app?
+- You can read messages as logged out in channels of the group Chappy.
+- You can register an account.
+- Login with an account that exists in the database.
+- Write a message at a channel.
+- Write a DM to your favorite YouTuber 😂
+- Edit or delete a message.
+- Change username and password of your account.
+- Delete your account.

+Sounds thrilling right?
+Go to *where to start* and begin your journey, young traveler! 🧙‍♂️

 ### Frontend
 It has been built upon *React*, *Vite*, *React router dom* and *Styled components*.